'No More Deaths' Volunteers Face Possible Jail Time For Aiding Migrants

 Still, migrant aid volunteers question the Border Patrol's commitment to saving lives.
 They point to multiple incidents in which agents have dumped out jugs of water that were left in the desert.

-Last year, the group No More Deaths released this video of a Border Patrol agent standing over a row of plastic water jugs that were intended for migrants.
+Last year, No More Deaths released this video of a Border Patrol agent standing over a row of plastic water jugs that were intended for migrants.

 "Picking up this trash somebody left on the trail," the agent says, while pouring water out of the jug.

 Volunteers who've been caught leaving water and food for migrants have gotten into big trouble.
 Four No More Deaths volunteers were convicted after leaving supplies in the Cabeza Prieta refuge.
-Magistrate Judge Bernardo Velasco found them guilty of abandonment of property, and of entering the refuge without a permit.
+Magistrate Judge Bernardo Velasco found them guilty of abandonment of property and of entering the refuge without a permit.
 They face sentencing on Friday.

 Four other No More Deaths volunteers were also charged with misdemeanors for their volunteer work at the Cabeza Prieta refuge in 2017.
 But last week, the group announced that prosecutors had agreed to drop criminal charges, and that the activists now face civil infractions carrying a fine of $250 each.